TheDynamicPunk/dusktildawn/README.md

 # dusktildawn
-A simple web app using HTML, CSS and VanillaJS using data  fetched from an API.
+A simple weather web app using HTML, CSS and VanillaJS using data fetched from an API.

 Working example here: https://dusktildawn.netlify.com/